AMReX-Codes/amrex/Docs/JOSS/paper.md

 ### Asynchronous Iterators and Fork-Join Support

-AMReX includes a runtime system that can execute asynchronous AMReX-based aplications efficiently on large-scale systems.
+AMReX includes a runtime system that can execute asynchronous AMReX-based applications efficiently on large-scale systems.
 The runtime system constructs a task dependency graph for the whole coarse time step and executes it asynchronously to the completion of the step.
-There is also support for more user-specific algorithm such as asynchronous filling of ghost cells across multiple ranks, including interpolation of data in space and time.
+There is also support for more user-specific algorithms such as asynchronous filling of ghost cells across multiple ranks, including interpolation of data in space and time.

 In addition, AMReX has support for fork-join functionality that allows the user to divide an AMReX-based application